cchan/latticeboltzmann/README.md

 - [x] PyTorch implementation (cf https://github.com/kobejean/tf-cfd?)
   - Failed, pytorch has a 3-4x slowdown :/
 - CUDA
-  - [ ] Explore better simulation-time memory layouts (morton, tiling, etc. - unlikely that the display layout is the optimal computational layout)
+  - [ ] Explore better simulation-time memory layouts (morton, tiling, SoA, etc. - unlikely that the display layout is the optimal computational layout)
   - [ ] D2Q21 or similar - kinda equivalent to doing two D2Q9 timesteps in one go.
   - [ ] D3Q19
   - [ ] Write newcurr directly and get rid of the double buffer... or maybe this won't help because memory again?
 Might get some caching benefits though.